-The difference is 0.0%.
-Costs have been prepared using 2018-19 values for labour, plant and materials.
-Years after 2018-19 have been escalated by the 2019-22 CPI Forecast by the New Zealand Government Treasury published on 14th December 2017. (http://www.treasury.govt.nz/budget/forecasts/hyefu2017)
+The difference is 0.0% for the 2020-21 year.
+Costs have been prepared using 2020-21 values for labour, plant and materials.
+Years after 2020-21 have been escalated by the "Half Year Economic and Fiscal Update 2019" CPI Forecast by the New Zealand Government Treasury published in December 2019.
+When the forecast ends, the final year CPI value has been used until the period end.

+( https://treasury.govt.nz/publications/efu/half-year-economic-and-fiscal-update-2019-html )